National Oceanic and Atmospheric Administration: Intergovernmental Panel on Climate Change

-In 2001, the chair of the Intergovernmental Panel on Climate Change's working group on climate science became Susan Solomon, an atmospheric chemist at NOAA's Boulder, Colorado offices.With co-chair Qin Dahe of Working Group 1 she produced the IPCC Fourth Assessment Report (AR4, 2007).
+In 2001, the chair of the Intergovernmental Panel on Climate Change's working group on climate science became Susan Solomon, an atmospheric chemist at NOAA's Boulder, Colorado offices.
+With co-chair Qin Dahe of Working Group 1 she produced the IPCC Fourth Assessment Report (AR4, 2007).
 She and other IPCC scientists, along with Vice President Al Gore, received the 2007 Nobel Peace Prize.

-Hurricane Dorian controversy
+Hurricane Dorian forecast

 Hurricane Dorian was an extremely powerful and destructive tropical cyclone that devastated the northwestern Bahamas and caused significant damage to the Southeastern United States and Atlantic Canada in September 2019.
 By September 1, NOAA had issued a statement saying that the "current forecast path of Dorian does not include Alabama".
 However, on that date, President Donald Trump tweeted that Alabama, among other states, "will most likely be hit (much) harder than anticipated".

 Shortly thereafter, the Birmingham, Alabama office of the National Weather Service issued a tweet that appeared to contradict Trump, saying that Alabama "will NOT see any impacts from Dorian".
 On September 6, NOAA published a statement from an unidentified spokesperson supporting Trump's September 1 claim.
 The statement also labelled the Birmingham, Alabama branch of the National Weather Service's contradiction of Trump as incorrect.
 The New York Times reported that the NOAA September 6 statement was prompted by a threat from U.S. Commerce Secretary Wilbur Ross to fire high-level NOAA staff unless they supported Trump's claim.
 The Department of Commerce described this report as "false".

 Meanwhile, The Washington Post reported that NOAA had twice ordered National Weather Service employees not to provide "any opinion" on Hurricane Dorian and to "only stick with official National Hurricane Center forecasts".
 The first order came after Trump's September 1 comments and the Birmingham, Alabama National Weather Service's contradiction of Trump.
 The second order came on September 4 after Trump displayed an August 29 map that was altered with a black marker to show that Hurricane Dorian may hit Alabama.

 On September 9, speaking at an Alabama National Weather Service (NWS) meeting the Director of the National Weather Service gave a speech supporting Birmingham NWS and said the team "stopped public panic" and "ensured public safety".
 He said that when Birmingham issued their instructions they were not aware that the calls they were receiving were a result of Trump's tweet.
 The acting chief scientist and assistant administrator for the ocean and atmospheric research said he is "pursuing the potential violations" of the agency's scientific integrity policy.